nextflow-io/nextflow/docs/developer-env.md

 ````

-Nextflow supports multiple container technologies (e.g., Singularity and Podman) allowing you to choose the one that best fits your needs.
+Nextflow supports multiple container technologies (e.g., Singularity and Podman) so you can choose the one that best fits your needs.
 See {ref}`container-page` for more information about other supported container engines.

 <!---
 ## Conda

-Conda is an open-source package and environment manager that simplifies installing and configuring complex software across platforms.
+Conda is an open source package and environment manager that simplifies installing and configuring complex software across platforms.
 Nextflow supports Conda, enabling the use of Conda recipes and environment files to configure workflow dependencies.

 :::{note}
 Conda environments can lead to inconsistencies across systems due to dependency resolution and OS variations.